A Variety of

 Our staff at Metroka Animal Hospital offers a wide range of veterinary services to care for your pet.
 Learn more about our complete list of services here, and why they are important to maintaining the health and happiness of your pet.
+If you have any questions, please contact us today at (419) 626-0754.

 We offer comprehensive health examinations that help evaluate the overall health of your pet.
 Regular physical examinations can detect problems in the early stages, before they can become serious illnesses requiring prolonged treatment.
 Preventative medicine is the easiest, least expensive and most important way to keep your pet healthy.
 Early detection ensures prompt action that may solve the problem before serious consequences occur.